camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 Note that you can add even more configuration (e.g. for logging).

-### Application Class
+### Create an Application Class

-Create the application class which is annotated with `SpringBootApplication` and implement the main method.
+Create an application class which is annotated with `SpringBootApplication` and implement the main method as follow:

 ``` java
 @SpringBootApplication